Table of Contents

 Notes & Troubleshooting

-This usually means that one of the "property" values are not mapped out correctly in the Knack SSO provider setup.
-Double-check that you've entered the right values for "ID", "First Name", "Last Name", and "Email Address" properties.
+This usually means that one of the "property" values is not mapped out correctly in the Knack SSO provider setup.
+Please double-check that you've entered the right values for the "ID", "First Name", "Last Name", and "Email Address" properties.